-Valerie Nieman is the author of four novels: To the Bones, released in June 2019; Blood Clay, a novel of the New South, which was honored with the Eric Hoffer Prize in General Fiction; Survivors, a novel about the Rust Belt of the 1970s, and her first book, Neena Gathering, reissued in 2012 as a classic in the post-apocalyptic genre.
-Another novel is now in submission, and she is at work on a haibun narrative based on a month hiking solo in Scotland.
+Valerie Nieman is the author of four, soon to be five, novels: To the Bones, released in June 2019; Blood Clay, a novel of the New South, which was honored with the Eric Hoffer Prize in General Fiction; Survivors, a novel about the Rust Belt of the 1970s, and her first book, Neena Gathering, reissued in 2012 as a classic in the post-apocalyptic genre.
+Backwater, a YA/crossover thriller set in North Carolina, will be published in Spring 2022 by Regal House/Fitzroy Books.
+She is at work on a hybrid narrative based on a month hiking solo in Scotland.

 Her third poetry collection, Leopard Lady: A Life in Verse, debuted with a reading at the Coney Island Museum was was a runner-up for the Brockman-Campbell Book Prize.
 Her second poetry collection, Hotel Worthy, appeared in 2015 from Press 53, and poems from that book were nominated for The Pushcart Prize and Best Short Fictions of 2016, where the title poem was a finalist.
 She is also the author of Wake Wake Wake, and a collection of short stories, Fidelities.